Skip to main content

 Centripetal Acceleration

-Centripetal acceleration is the acceleration directed towards the center of a circular path, necessary for an object to maintain its circular motion.
-It is given by the formula a_c = v²/R, where v is the tangential velocity and R is the radius.
-Understanding centripetal acceleration is essential for analyzing the forces acting on the rider as the Ferris wheel rotates.
+Centripetal acceleration is the acceleration directed towards the center of a circular path, necessary for an object to maintain circular motion.
+It is given by the formula a_c = v²/R, where v is the tangential velocity and R is the radius of the circular path.
+For a rider on the Ferris wheel, this acceleration ensures that they remain in circular motion as the wheel rotates.

 Recommended video: